|Born||in Manhattan, New York City, New York, USA|

 In 1974, she starred in such plays as Aristophanes' "Frogs" and Durang's "The Nature and Purpose of the Universe" and "Daryl and Carol and Kenny and Jenny", as "Jenny".
 After finishing her studies that year, she began seriously pursuing a stage career, but her height kept being a hindrance.
 However, she continued working on stage with Durang (in "Titanic" ) and Innaurato (in "Gemini" ).
 Other 1970s stage works included "Marco Polo Sing a Song", "The Animal Kingdom", "A Flea in Her Ear", "The Constant Husband", "Conjuring an Event" and others.
 However, the one that really got her noticed was "Das Lusitania Songspiel", a play she co-wrote with Durang and in which she starred for two seasons, from 1979 to 1981.
 She was also up for a Drama Desk Award for it.
 During the mid-1970s, she appeared in several TV spots and even starred as Avis Ryan on the soap opera Somerset (1970).

-In 1995, she was seen in Jeffrey (1995) and Copycat (1995).
+In 1995, she was seen in the romantic comedy Jeffrey (1995) and the mystery thriller Copycat (1995).
 The next year, she "trod the boards" in "Sex and Longing", yet another Durang play.
-She hadn't performed in the theater in many years before that play, her last stage performances occurring in the 1980s in "As You Like It" (1981), "Beyond Therapy" (1981), "The Marriage of 'Bette and Boo'" (1985) and "The Merchant of Venice" (1986).
-In 1997, she was the protagonist in Snow White: A Tale of Terror (1997), The Ice Storm (1997) and Alien Resurrection (1997).
-Her performance in The Ice Storm (1997) gained her a BAFTA Award and another Golden Globe nomination.
+She had not performed in the theater in many years before that play, her last stage performances occurring in the 1980s in "As You Like It" (1981), "Beyond Therapy" (1981), "The Marriage of 'Bette and Boo'" (1985) and "The Merchant of Venice" (1986).
+In 1997, she was the protagonist in Snow White: A Tale of Terror (1997), The Ice Storm (1997) and Alien: Resurrection (1997).
+Her performance in The Ice Storm (1997) gained her a BAFTA Award and another Golden Globe Award nomination.
 She also gave excellent performances in A Map of the World (1999) and the sci-fi spoof Galaxy Quest (1999).
-However, her next comedy, Company Man (2000), wasn't quite so warmly welcomed critically and financially.
+However, her next comedy Company Man (2000) was not quite so warmly welcomed critically and financially.
 She next played a sexy con artist in Heartbreakers (2001) and had a voice role in Big Bad Love (2001).
 Her father died at age 93.
 Sigourney herself has recently starred in Tadpole (2000) and is planning a cinematic version of The Guys (2002), the enthralling September 11th one-act drama she played on stage on late 2001.
 At age 60, she played a crucial role in Avatar (2009), which became the top box-office hit of all time.
 The film reunited her with her Aliens (1986) director James Cameron.
 Her beauty, talent, and hard-work keeps the ageless actress going, and she has continued to win respect from her fans and directors.